Chloe Brumpton |

 “It would have been financially difficult for me

-the same course at university”
+to undertake the same course at university”

 “I’d heard a lot of positive rumours about the course and, as I am a hands-on learner and prefer learning in a working environment, I knew this apprenticeship would really suit me and my learning style.
 The physiotherapy apprenticeship felt too good to be true.
 I knew it would have been financially difficult for me to leave work and undertake the full-time physiotherapy course at university.”